Changes to the incentive payment for hiring a new apprenticeEmployerThis article sits within the Employer section

 As the economy recovers from the impact of COVID-19, apprenticeships will be more important than ever in helping businesses to recruit the right people and develop the skills they need to recover and grow – both now and in the long-term.

-Employers will be able to apply for a payment of £3,000 for each apprentice they take on as a new employee between 1 April and 30 September.
+From the 1 June 2021, employers will be able to apply for an increased payment of £3,000 for each apprentice they take on as a new employee between 1 April and 30 September 2021.

-This includes apprentices who have previously been made redundant, who will already have acquired some of the knowledge, skills, and behaviours that will make them occupationally competent and a great asset to any business.
+This includes apprentices who have previously been made redundant where the payment was not received by the former employer.
+These apprentices will already have acquired some of the knowledge, skills, and behaviours that will help them towards achieving occupationally competency and would be a great asset to any business.

 The new payment makes it a great time for employers to offer new apprenticeship opportunities, take advantage of existing flexibilities to train apprentices in a way that suits their needs, and contribute to a skills-led recovery.